General Social Survey - Family (GSS)

 When a probability sample is used, as was the case for this survey, the principle behind estimation is that each person selected in the sample represents (in addition to himself/herself) several other persons not in the sample.
 For example, in a simple random sample of 2% of the population, each person in the sample represents 50 persons in the population (himself/herself and 49 others).
 The number of persons represented by a given respondent is usually known as the weight or weighting factor.

-The 2017 GSS is a survey of individuals and the analytic files contain questionnaire responses and associated information from the respondents.
+The 2017 General Social Survey is a survey of individuals and the analytic files contain questionnaire responses and associated information from the respondents.

 A weighting factor is available on the microdata file: